Backflow / Cross Connection

 Backflow, which can be caused by back-siphonage or back pressure, is the unwanted reverse flow of non-potable water back into a potable water system.
 Backflow can allow bacteria, chemicals or physical contaminants to enter the water system if cross-connections are uncontrolled.

-Cross Connection Examples
+Cross Connection Examples Include (but is not limited to)

 - Fire sprinkler systems